Somalia: Independence and post-independence

 (For a more detailed map of the current military situation, see here.)

 As the moral authority of Barre's government was gradually eroded, many Somalis became disillusioned with life under military rule.
 By the mid-1980s, resistance movements supported by Ethiopia's communist Derg administration had sprung up across the country.
 Barre responded by ordering punitive measures against those he perceived as locally supporting the guerrillas, especially in the northern regions.
 The clampdown included bombing of cities, with the northwestern administrative centre of Hargeisa, a Somali National Movement (SNM) stronghold, among the targeted areas in 1988.

 The clampdown initiated by Barre's government extended its reach beyond the initial bombings in the north to encompass various regions across the country.
-This reproduction of aggressive strategies aimed at stifling descent and retaining authority over the populace was a hallmark of the government's repressive actions in the South.
-One of the most notable instances occurred in 1991, when Barre's regime initiated a ruthless aerial assault that led to the deaths of numerous innocent individuals in the town of Beledwene, situated in southern Somalia.
-The cruelty and magnitude of this atrocity highlighted the degree to which the government was prepared to go to quash any sort of opposition or resistance, displaying a blatant disregard for human rights and the worth of human life.
+This reproduction of aggressive strategies aimed at stifling dissent and retaining authority over the populace was a hallmark of the government's repressive actions in the South.
+One of the most notable instances occurred in 1991, when Barre's regime initiated a ruthless aerial assault that led to the deaths of numerous individuals in the town of Beledwene, situated in southern Somalia.

-Another notable instance of Barre's repressive policies occurred in the city of Baidoa, which earned the nickname 'the city of death' due to the tragic events that unfolded there during the famine and civil war.
+Another notable instance of Barre's repressive policies occurred in the city of Baidoa, which earned the nickname 'the city of death' due to the events that unfolded there during the famine and civil war.
 Hundreds of thousands of individuals lost their lives as a consequence of governmental strategies specifically aimed at the Rahanweyn community residing in these areas.

 During 1990, in the capital city of Mogadishu, the residents were prohibited from gathering publicly in groups greater than three or four.
 Fuel shortages, inflation, and currency devaluation impacted the economy.
 A thriving black market existed in the centre of the city as banks experienced shortages of local currency for exchange.
 Harsh exchange control regulations were introduced to prevent export of foreign currency.
 Although no travel restrictions were placed on foreigners, photographing many locations was banned.
 During daytime in Mogadishu, the appearance of any government military force was extremely rare.
 Alleged late-night operations by government authorities, however, included "disappearances" of individuals from their homes.